tommyrharper/rareskills-work/week15/README.md

 To start with I will summarize all the tips in the book in my [Optimization Tips](./optimization-tips.md) document.

+## Notes

+For this challenge I didn't do a full and comprehensive optimization.
+Instead I time-boxed my investigation of each contract and started with looking at the largest optimizations - mostly storage related.
+Then following that I looked into different optimizations that I predominantly had not done in the other contracts, to cover a wide array of optimizations.

 ## Questions

 - [ ] Why does adding a `payable` modifier to the admin functions in the `Trader Joe Vesting Contracting` increase the deployed bytecode size?